ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

    <img src="./img/CBX/CBX-Interfaces-Wiring-Guide.png"  style="zoom: 25%;" />

-   The diagram above illustrates the wiring sequence for connecting between CBX-RS232 and NMP-PANEL.
-Each terminal on the CBX is connected to the corresponding terminal on the NMP PANLE, ensuring proper wiring the cables.
+   The diagram above illustrates the wiring sequence for connecting CBX-RS232 and NMP-PANEL.
+Each terminal on the CBX is connected to the corresponding terminal on the NMP PANLE, ensuring proper wiring of the cables.

 2. **Initiate Paring Mode**

-   Press and hold the reset button for 4-5 seconds untile the idicator light turns red, then the CBX will automatically enter pairing mode with the NMP, indicated by a flashing green light.
+   Press and hold the reset button for 4-5 seconds until the indicator light turns red, then the CBX will automatically enter pairing mode with the NMP, indicated by a flashing green light.

    Once paired successfully, the green light will remain steady.